rahulyhg/sunrise-sunset/readme.txt

 Stable tag: 1.1.3
 License: GPLv2

-Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
+Displays sunrise and sunset times for the capital cities in America (including miscellaneous cities).
-Times displayed are local time.
+Local times are displayed.

 == Description ==
 Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).